Fluffy tender Hawaiian Luau Bread from the shores of the Hawaii Islands!

 - 1/2 cup macadamia nuts, finely chopped

 - Place the bread hook on the mixer and mix the ingredients for 10 seconds.
 Then sprinkle the dry active yeast over the top.
-Allow the mixture to sponge for 10-15 minutes.
+Allow the mixture to for 10-15 minutes.
 It should look very foamy.

 - Mix in 2 eggs, salt, and vanilla.
 Then with the mixer on low, slowly add in the remaining flour.
 Leave the mixer running for 6-8 minutes to knead the bread dough.

 - Drizzle 1 tablespoon melted butter around the edges of the bowl so the dough doesn't stick, and cover the bowl tightly with plastic wrap.
 Place in a warm place and allow the dough to rise until doubles in size.
 (Usually 90-120 minutes.)

 - Meanwhile chop the pineapple tidbits into fine pieces and measure out 1/2 cup.
 Prepare 1/2 cup each of shredded carrot, shredded coconut, and finely chopped macadamia nuts.

 - Once the dough has doubled in size, turn the mixer on low and mix in the pineapple, shredded carrot, shredded coconut, and macadamia nuts.

 - Grease and flour two bread pans.
 Cut the dough into two equal pieces.
 Roll each piece into a log and place in the bread pans.
 Then use the last tablespoon of melted butter to brush the tops of the loaves, so they don't dry out.

 - Preheat the oven to 350 degrees F. Cover the loaves with plastic and place in a warm place to rise.
 They need to double in size again to fill the pans and rise above the edge of the rim.
 (About 45-60 minutes.)